Indian schoolboys eat their midday meal at a church-run school in Jharkhand state. (Photo: Bijay Kumar Minj/UCA News)

-UCA News has a unique product developed from a view of the world and the Church through informed Catholic eyes.
 Our journalistic standards are as high as any in the quality press; our focus is particularly on a fast-growing part of the world - Asia - where, in some countries the Church is growing faster than pastoral resources can respond to – South Korea, Vietnam and India to name just three.

-We report from the ground where other news services simply can't or won't go.
+And UCA News has the advantage of having in its ranks local reporters who cover 23 countries in south, southeast, and east Asia.
 We report the stories of local people and their experiences in a way that Western news outlets simply don’t have the resources to reach.
 And we report on the emerging life of new Churches in old lands where being a Catholic can at times be very dangerous.

 With dwindling support from funding partners in Europe and the USA, we need to call on the support of those who benefit from our work.